Motivic Atiyah-Segal completion theorem: Applications

 \subsection{\'Etale $K$-theory with coefficients}

 Let $l^\nu$ be a prime power.
 Following Thomason \cite{Thomason-etale}, {\em \'etale $K$-theory with $\bbZ/l^\nu$-coefficients} is defined as follows

 where $L_{K(1)}(-)$ stands for the left Bousfield localization with respect to the first Morava $K$-theory $K(1)$.
 Assume that $1/l \in k$.
-Under this assumption, the $\infty$-functor \eqref{eq:etale1} is a localizing $\bbA^1$-homotopy invariant: conditions (C1)-(C3) follow from \S\ref{sub:coefficients} and from the fact that $L_{K(1)}(-)$ preserves cofiber sequences and filtered colimits.
-The $\infty$-functor \eqref{eq:etale1} satisfied moreover the extra condition (C4): this follows from \S\ref{sub:coefficients} and from the fact that $L_{K(1)}(-)$ preserves cofiber sequences.
+Under this assumption, the $\infty$-functor \eqref{eq:etale1} is a localizing $\bbA^1$-homotopy invariant: conditions (C1)-(C3) follow from \S\ref{sub:coefficients} and from the fact that $L_{K(1)}(-)$ preserve cofiber sequences and filtered colimits.
+The $\infty$-functor \eqref{eq:etale1} satisfies moreover the extra condition (C4): this follows from \S\ref{sub:coefficients} and from the fact that $L_{K(1)}(-)$ preserve cofiber sequences.
 Therefore, Theorem \ref{thm:completion} and Corollary \ref{cor:main} applied to $E=K^{\mathrm{et}}(-;\bbZ/l^\nu)$ and to $o=\bbS$ yields the following equivalence and isomorphisms:

 To the best of the authors' knowledge, the equivalence $\theta$ is new in the literature.
 In what concerns the isomorphisms $\theta_\ast$, they were originally established by Thomason\footnote{Thomason used instead the classical simplicial model $\{K^{\mathrm{et}}(X\times G^m; \bbZ/l^\nu)\}_{m \geq 0}$ for the Borel construction.} in \cite[Cor.~3.4]{Thomason} using different arguments and under the additional assumption that $k$ is separably closed.
 For example, similarly to Krishna's proof, in the case of a torus $T$, Thomason made essential use of the classical localization long exact sequence in equivariant $G$-theory (note that Thomason's work precedes Krishna's work).
 Moreover, under the aforementioned additional assumptions, he used some deep computations in \'etale cohomology in order to prove that the $R(T)$-modules $K^{\mathrm{et}}_\ast([X/T]; \bbZ/l^\nu)$ are finitely generated.
 Thanks to the Artin-Rees lemma, this finite generation result enabled him to use in an essential way the exactness of the classical completion functor.
 Our proof of Theorem \ref{thm:completion} circumvents both these difficulties.
 On the one hand, instead of the classical localization long exact sequence in equivariant $G$-theory, we use the $T$-equivariant Gysin cofiber sequences.
 On the other hand, instead of the classical completion functor, we use the derived completion functor\footnote{Consult also the work of Carlsson-Joshua \cite{CJ}, where they used a certain derived completion functor developed in \cite{Carlsson}.} which is always exact.
 In fact, Thomason already suggested in \cite[page 795]{Thomason} that if one could construct a completion functor at the deep level of spectra (in contrast to the classical completion functor at the superficial level of homotopy groups of spectra), then one would likely be able to extend his result to other base fields. \begin{remark}[Analytification] Let $k=\bbC$.
 In this case, we can consider the analytic topological space $X^{\mathrm{an}}$ associated to $X$, i.e., the set of complex points $X(\bbC)$ equipped with the usual analytic topology, and also the Lie group $G^{\mathrm{an}}$.
 Let $M$ be a(ny) maximal compact Lie subgroup of $G^{\mathrm{an}}$.
 Under these notations, Thomason proved in \cite[\S5]{Thomason2}\cite[\S2]{Thomason3} that the analytification functor (sending ($G$-equivariant) vector bundles over $X$ to ($M$-equivariant) vector bundles over $X^{\mathrm{an}}$) gives rise to the following isomorphisms